pcooley/go-readability/README.md

 ==============

-This project was started by Paul Cooley as an attempt to build something in go.
+This project was started by Paul Cooley as a:
+* attempt to construct something in go.
+* get more familar with git/github
+* code more

 Objective:
 * Web-service that when given a string of english text returns